Lemmibl/Engine/README.md

 2 to toggle material drawing mode.
 3 and 4 are supposed to change fog draw distance but is currently not supported...
 5 to toggle drawing of point lights
 6 to toggle SSAO drawing mode.
-Default is with SSAO enabled, next is the scene without any SSAO, and the last is the scene with only SSAO applied.
+(Default is with SSAO enabled, next is the scene without any SSAO, and the last is the scene with only SSAO applied).

-F1-F9 to change what type of terrain you want to generate next. terrainTypesSeaBottom = 1;
+F1-F9 to change what type of terrain you want to generate next. terrainTypesSeaBottom = 1. terrainTypePlains = 2. terrainTypeHills = 3.
-  terrainTypePlains = 2;
-  terrainTypeHills = 3;
-  terrainTypeTerraces = 4;
+  terrainTypeTerraces = 4.
-  terrainTypeDramaticHills = 5;
+  terrainTypeDramaticHills = 5.
-  terrainTypeFlyingIslands = 6;
+  terrainTypeFlyingIslands = 6.
-  terrainTypeAlien = 7;
+  terrainTypeAlien = 7.
-  terrainTypeFancy = 8;
+  terrainTypeFancy = 8.
-  terrainTypeCave = 9;
+  terrainTypeCave = 9.

-N to generate a new world!
+N to generate a new world.
-R and F to move point lights up and down
+R and F to move point lights up and down.

-U to generate random R8G8B8A8 noise to a debug texture I to generate random simplex noise to a debug texture O to generate mirrored random simplex noise to a debug texture P to save this texture to harddrive (gets saved where the code files are located)
+U to generate random R8G8B8A8 noise to a debug texture.
+I to generate random simplex noise to a debug texture.
+O to generate mirrored random simplex noise to a debug texture.
+P to save this texture to harddrive (gets saved where the code files are located).

-J to generate a random "grass" texture
+J to generate a random "grass" texture.
-K to generate a random "dirt" texture
+K to generate a random "dirt" texture.
-L to save the grass or dirt texture to harddrive (gets saved where the code files are located)
+L to save the grass or dirt texture to harddrive (gets saved where the code files are located).

 That should be all of the keybindings for the moment. :)